 From coin tosses to giving pregame pep talks, President Bush had quite the experience in his three times attending the rivalry showdown, where Navy went 2-1 when this POTUS was at the game.
 What an incredible moment for players of the U.S. Naval Academy to get a motivational speech by the President of the United States, which was captured by The Associated Press.

 President Barack Obama (2011)

-It doesn’t get any more American than a President of the United States attending a college football game between the two service academies and last season’s Army vs. Navy game was special as Trump became the 10th sitting President to attend.
+It doesn’t get any more American than a President of the United States attending a college football game between the two service academies.
+Trump became the 10th sitting President to attend the game.